This is a combination of posts that were originally published in April 2009, following my visit to the Audemars Piguet manufacture in Le Brassus.

 The second stop on my Audemars Piguet factory tour, was the CNC department.
 In this department, automated CNC milling machines are used to manufacture cases, bezels, watch hands and more.
 Most of the machines in this department are controlled by CAD/CAM software, however, some machines are still operated the old-fashioned way, by hand.

 AP recently added the capability of making watch hands in-house.
 (Below are a few shots of the area where watch hands are now made.)

 Below is a CNC machine used to produce the casebacks for the Royal Oak Offshore.
-The caseback pictured in the machine below and the casebacks sitting on the finished rack, are actually casebacks for ROO "Survivor" timepieces.
+(ROO "Survivor" backs shown).

 I offered to help clean up these shavings, but my offer was kindly turned down.